team-nameless/nameless-discord-bot/README.md

 ## Oh look, there are branches!

-- [main](https://github.com/nameless-on-discord/nameless/tree/main): Stable codes that is production-ready.
+- [main](https://github.com/nameless-on-discord/nameless/tree/main): Mainline of the code.
 - `feat/{name}`: New features that will be pushed directly or through PRs to `main`
 - `fix/{#}` or `fix/{name}`: Bug fixes that will be pushed to `main` after passing checks.